robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

   - /pfab4
 published: false
 ---
+> Welcome to week 4 of Programming Feedback for Advanced Beginners.
+In this series I review a program [sent to me by one of my readers][feedback].
+I analyze their code, highlight the things that I like, and discuss the things that I think could be better.
+Most of all, I suggest small and big changes that the author could make in order to take their code to the next level.
+>
+> (To receive all future PFABs as soon as they’re published, [subscribe by email][subscribe] or [follow me on Twitter][twitter].
+For the chance to have your code analyzed and featured in future a PFAB, [go here][feedback])

 Last week we began analyzing Michael Troyer's commute-time-measuring tool.
 If you missed it, [read that post first][pfab3] to catch up.
 This week we're going to look at how Michael could improve the way in which his program handles errors.

 *(You may want to [open Michael's code in GitHub][commute-times] to reference while you read this post.)*